Skip to main content

 The office accommodation workplace density benchmark targets a maximum of 12m² per workpoint.

-Standardised workstation arrangements are preferred and desks ranging in size between 1800mm and 2100 long
+Standardised workstation arrangements are preferred and desks ranging in size between 1800mm and 2100 long will be sufficient for most office-based activities.
+Linear workstations will provide the best space utilisation.

 Open plan floors with low form workstations are the standard to be observed for all government fit outs.
 Offices are discouraged for all but Chief Executives.
 (Offices for Deputy Chief Executives can only be approved by exception by the relevant Chief Executive and reported to GOAC).